yeoman/yeoman/cli/docs/docs.md

 More comprehensive information on each task can be found lower down the page.

+# Command - test

+Usage: `yeoman test`

+This command runs a Jasmine test harness in a headless instance of Phantom.js.

 ## Flags

 * `yeoman --help`

-This will list out the options and tasks supported by yeoman and should print out the following to the console:
+This will list out the commands and tasks supported by yeoman and should print out the following to the console:

-Usage: yeoman [options] [task [task ...]]
+Usage: yeoman [command] [task [task ...]]

-Available options supported by yeoman:
+Available commands supported by yeoman:

       init  Initialize and scaffold a new project build  Build an optimized version of your app, ready to deploy